Khedr05/ITI_Android_Automotive_Track/00_Embedded_Linux/00_AdminLinux_Task1/01_readme.md

 ![read](https://github.com/Khedr05/ITI_Android_Automotive_Track/blob/main/00_Embedded_Linux/00_AdminLinux_Task1/00_Snip/man%20read.png)

-12 - What is the usage of apropos command?
+12 - What is the usage of apropos command ?

 The apropos command in Linux is used to search the manual page names and descriptions for keywords.
 Its primary purpose is to help you find commands related to a particular topic or task by searching through the manual pages (man pages).